 In 2004 my first big break occured.
 I met my ex-wife Rebekah and was introduced to the teachings of the Lafayette Morehouse and the late Victor Baranco.
 Rebekah and I had a very eventful and turbulent time for the 9 years of our marriage.
 About 3 years into it, we realized a dream of mine and created a commune (intentional community) near Philadelphia, which we ran very successfully for 3 years.
 In late 2009, our commune was shut down over zoning issues, but it remains one of the peak experiences of my life.
 Communal living (sharing physical and emotional space for fun and transformation) remains my passion and joy.

 In 2010 I founded the business, WP Academy, that is currently supporting me.
 In 2013 Rebekah and I went separate ways.
 In 2014 I officially became a Digital Nomad, moving to Thailand and later India to write and to create digital courseware.

 In the summer of 2016 I returned to the United States, and in August 2017 I finished the Circling and Authentic Relating Practice Guide.
-I am currently a starry-eyed idealist for the Circling and Authentic Relating movement, traveling for the purpose of living and growing this movement, particularly the distinction called Guerilla Circling.
+I am currently a starry-eyed idealist for the Circling and Authentic Relating movement, living and traveling for the purpose of growing this powerful movement, particularly the distinction called Informal Circling.